amyhe1995/Job-Hunter/README.md

 ## Full Stack

-you can make changes to both the front and back end. you can add, delete and update use information.
+you can make changes to both the front and back end. you can add, delete and update user information.

 ## Setup